 Darker shades of green often represent health, conservation and finance whereas lighter greens are about the environment, new innovations and lifestyle.

 Blue is the most widely used colour on the internet as well as in broadcast, design and digital design.
 Many of the websites we visit every day, are blue.
 Facebook, Twitter, LinkedIn to name a few.
 The backdrops for many talk shows, news programs, music and even comedy shows on TV, are blue.

 I am not really a blue person when it comes to my home and clothing choices, but I love the blues in my own website’s design.
 The main colour is red, but the blues just add a softness and some amount of contrast and solid basis for other things.
 A blue colour is easy to pair with other colours, possibly the easiest of all.
 You can find a shade of blue to match almost all other colours.
 One of the most popular combinations in design is blue and white, often coupled with a flat text and plain, basic shapes.

 Considering all this, it is no wonder that the emotions blue symbolises, speak of peace and trust.
 Blue in branding signifies the keywords practical, dependable, stable, intelligent, clear, and insightful.
 If this moves over to a negative level, it can be boring, uninspiring, rigid and stubborn.
 However, as with all other colours, it depends on what you do with it.
-It is easy enough to make sure you optimise the many positives aspects of blue while focusing on creative design.
+It is easy enough to make sure you optimise the many positives aspects of blue while focusing on creative design and positive messaging.